vasac/coherence-dotnet-extend-client/README.md

 (or sharded) across a number of designated remote nodes.
 This partitioning enables applications to not only distribute (and therefore scale) their storage across multiple processes, machines, racks, and data centers but also to perform grid-based processing to truly harness the CPU resources of the machines.

+Using .NET 6, the output from the build is located in the `src/<project>/bin/<Debug|Release>/net6.0` subdirectory.
+Using .NET 8, the output from the build is located in the `src/<project>/bin/<Debug|Release>/net8.0` subdirectory.

 The Coherence interface `INamedCache` (an extension of `IDictionary`) provides methods to query, aggregate (map/reduce style) and compute (send functions to storage nodes